What is predictive analytics, how it works and what are its benefits

 Let’s start with decision trees.
 Decision trees are used to make decisions based on a set of rules.
 They are called decision trees because of their visual resemblance to a tree (With branches leading to different choices).
 The “branches” represent different outcomes, and the “leaves” represent the final decision.

-This type of predictive analytics is often used in finance to make decisions about investments or marketing to predict customer behavior.
+This type is often used in finance to make decisions about investments or marketing to predict customer behavior.

 Random forests